CloudCredo/mesos-boshrelease/README.md

 5. Add Storm support - WIP

 ## Disclaimer
-This is not presently a production ready Apche Mesos release.
+This is not presently a production ready Apache Mesos release.
 This is a work in progress.
 Please raise any issue to chris@cloudcredo.com

-The release has been created and tested against [Bosh Lite][5].
+The release has been created and tested against [Bosh Lite][5]i with Bosh client version `BOSH 1.2560.0`.

 [1]: http://mesos.apache.org
 [2]: https://github.com/cloudfoundry/bosh